Open Skies can perform all types of MRI with the exception of Breast MRI.

-Likewise, if you are scheduled for an MRI Arthrogram, it is important that you stop all blood thinning medications including Aspirin a minimum of three days prior to the day of your exam.
+Likewise, if you are scheduled for an MRI Arthrogram, it is important that you stop all blood thinning medications prior to the day of your exam.
 If this will present a problem, please consult with your Physician.
 This will be discussed during the preliminary screening phone call.

 Because we use a strong magnetic field, you will not be allowed to wear anything metallic during the exam, so it is best to leave watches, jewelry, or anything else containing metal at home.
 Parents who wish to stay with their child need to follow these guidelines as well.
 Medicinal patches will also have to be removed prior to the exam.

 Our team, with the help of the open magnet and welcoming environment, has been very successful with imaging Claustrophobic patients but in severe cases, a mild sedative should be prescribed by your Doctor as we do not provide sedatives.
 If a sedative is required you must not operate a motor vehicle for the following 24 hours so please arrange for transportation.

 To help make your experience more enjoyable we are able to provide music during your exam.
 If you have a favorite playlist or type of music, you are welcome to bring it along or just notify the technologist what genre of music you prefer and he or she will be happy to play it for you.

 What To Expect While Attending Open Skies MRI